 1. Remove Pasta from Its Original Packaging

 You will need to repackage it for long-term storage.
-The reason is because the original packaging is not air-tight: it will allow moisture, odors and contaminants through.
+The reason is that the original packaging is not air-tight: it will allow moisture, odors, and contaminants through.

 Even if the pasta remains “safe” to eat, it can develop a really gross taste.
 On top of that, studies show that pasta will absorb the chemicals (like glue on the box) from the packaging.
 So, it’s better to remove pasta from its packaging for long-term storage.